Centrism by country

-Centrism is a political ideology associated with moderate politics placed between left-wing politics and right-wing politics on the left–right political spectrum.
-Various centrist movements have developed in different countries, based on the specific country's political environment.
+Centrism is a range of political ideology associated with moderate politics placed between left-wing politics and right-wing politics on the left–right political spectrum.
+Various centrist movements have developed in different countries and regions, based on the specific country and region's political environment.

 Australia

 There have been centrists on both sides of politics who serve alongside the various factions within the Liberal and Labor parties.
 Centrism is represented by the moderates in the Liberal Party and Labor Right in the Labor Party.
 The Australian Democrats are the most prominent centrist party in Australian history.
 The party had representation in the Senate from 1977 to 2007, frequently holding the balance of power.
 Formed by Don Chipp on a promise to "Keep the Bastards Honest", it was known to have represented the "middle ground".
 The party regained registration in 2019.
 In addition, many smaller groups have formed in response to the bipartisan system that upholds centrist ideals.
 South Australian Senator Nick Xenophon launched his centrist political party called the Nick Xenophon Team (NXT) in 2014, which was renamed the Centre Alliance in 2018.

 Bangladesh

 Traditionally, in Bangladeshi politics, the term "centre" (as well as centre-left) is labelled with Bengali nationalism and secularism, in contrast to the right wing, which is labelled with Bangladeshi nationalism and Islamism.
 The Awami League is the oldest existing centrist political party in Bangladesh.
 It was originally founded as a centre-left party but moved towards centrism in the late 1970s.
 However, in recent years, the party has been cited as far-right due to its authoritarian tendency & human rights abuse.
 Other centrist political parties in Bangladesh include the National Citizen Party, Nationalist Democratic Movement, Liberal Democratic Party, and Bikalpa Dhara Bangladesh.
 Bangladesh Nationalist Party, one of the dominant parties of Bangladesh, also shows centrist tendency.

 Belgium

 The traditional centrist party of Flanders was the People's Union, which embraced social liberalism and aimed to represent Dutch-speaking Belgians who felt culturally suppressed by Francophones.
 The New Flemish Alliance is the largest and, since 2009, the only extant successor of that party.
 It is, however, primarily composed of the right wing of the former People's Union and has adopted a more liberal-conservative ideology in recent years.
 Among French-speaking Belgians, the Humanist Democratic Centre is a centre party as it is considerably less conservative than its Flemish counterpart, Christian Democratic and Flemish.
 Other parties in the centre of the political spectrum are the liberal Reformist Movement and the French-speaking minority party DéFI.